Julianne Moore: Writing

-Alongside her acting work, Moore has established a career as a children's author.
+Alongside acting work, Moore became an author of children's books.
 Her first book, Freckleface Strawberry, was published in October 2007 and became a New York Times Best Seller.
-Described by Time Out as a "simple, sweet and semi-autobiographical narrative", it tells the story of a girl who wishes to be rid of her freckles, but eventually accepts them.
+Time Out says that it is a "simple, sweet and semi-autobiographical narrative."
+It is about a girl who wishes to be rid of her freckles but comes to accept them.
 Moore decided to write the book when her young son began disliking aspects of his appearance; she was reminded of her own childhood, when she was teased for having freckles and called "Freckleface Strawberry" by other children.